ESA-EarthCODE/documentation/pages/Community and Collaboration/Getting Started With The EarthCODE Discourse/Join the Conversation.md

 **Starting a Discussion About an Item in the Open Science Catalog**

-If your discussion relates to an item in the **Open Science Catalog**, it’s best to use the [integrated features on the catalog](../../Technical%20Documentation/Data/Discovering%20Resources%20in%20The%20EarthCODE%20Catalog.md#start-discussions-directly-from-the-catalog):
+If your discussion relates to an item in the **Open Science Catalog**, it's best to use the [integrated features on the catalog](../../Technical%20Documentation/Data/Discovering%20Resources%20in%20The%20EarthCODE%20Catalog.md#start-discussions-directly-from-the-catalog):
 1. Navigate to the catalog and locate the item.
 2. Use the **"Start a new topic on the EarthCODE forum"** button.